jacquelinearaya/Exploring-hotel-reviews/README.md

-# StatsGR5293_project
+# Exploring Hotel reviews

-GitHub repository containing all data and report files for final project of the StatsGR5293 class of Professor Joyce Robbins at Columbia University.
+This repository contains all data and scripts of my project, Exploring Hotel Reviews.
+You can read more about it [here](https://jacquelinearaya.github.io/2019/05/25/web_report.html).

+Under the folder **data** you can find the scraped raw data from reviews (json files), as well as the tidy data (csv files) used for the statistical analysis, along with the correspondent python scripts.

 April, 2019.